Comparison Preset

 - +Supports deterministic and dynamic agentic workflows for business processes.

-- +Model-agnostic, supporting a wide range of LLMs and providers with custom model implementation.
+- +Model-agnostic, supporting a wide range of LLMs and providers, with custom model implementation options.

-- +Seamless observability, integrating tightly with Pydantic Logfire for real-time debugging, tracing, evals, and cost tracking.
+- +Seamlessly integrates with Pydantic Logfire for real-time debugging, tracing, cost tracking, and performance monitoring.

-- +Extensible by design, allowing agents to be built from composable capabilities and defined in YAML/JSON.
+- +Extensible by design, allowing agents to be built from composable capabilities and defined via YAML/JSON.

-- +Integrates the Model Context Protocol (MCP), Agent2Agent (A2A), and UI event stream standards.
+- +Integrates Model Context Protocol (MCP) and UI event stream standards for external tools and interactive applications.

-- +Durable execution allows agents to preserve progress across API failures, application errors, or restarts.
+- +Offers durable execution, enabling agents to preserve progress across failures, errors, or restarts.

-- +Provides streamed outputs with immediate Pydantic validation for real-time data access.
+- +Provides streamed structured output with immediate validation, ensuring real-time data access.

-- +Includes graph support for defining complex application flows using type hints.
+- +Includes graph support for defining complex application flows using type hints, avoiding spaghetti code.

-- +Offers a dependency injection system for type-safe agent customization and testing.
+- +Features a type-safe dependency injection system for tools and instructions, enhancing testability and customization.

 Weaknesses